About This Page

-People develop an addiction to many different types of drugs and no demographic, cultural, socio-economic or age group is exempt from drug and alcohol abuse.
-While some drugs may be more addictive than others, drug abuse and misuse should never be taken lightly, and any form of addiction is cause for concern.
+People develop an addiction to many drugs, and no demographic, cultural, socioeconomic or age group is exempt from drug and alcohol abuse.
+While some drugs may be more addictive, drug abuse and misuse should never be taken lightly, and any form of addiction is cause for concern.

-Cannabis may have been legalised in many parts of the world in recent years, but this does not mean that it can’t become addictive or lead to long term physical and mental health problems.
-And despite its change in status in many countries, cannabis remains one of the most widely misused substances in the UK according to the Home Office.
+Cannabis may have been legalised in many parts of the world in recent years, but this does not mean it can’t become addictive or lead to long-term physical and mental health problems.

 Signs of cannabis addiction include;

 - Regularly using cannabis and experiencing withdrawal symptoms and cravings when you can’t get your regular fix

 - Trying and failing to stop or reduce your cannabis use

 - Frequently missing work or school and a drop in marks or performance because of your cannabis use